digitalhogarth/digitalhogarth.github.io/pages/setup/criticalcontext.md

 ### Edward Said - _Orientalism_

-> “The Orient is not only adjacent to Europe; it is also the place of Europe's greatest and richest and oldest colonies,
+> "The Orient is not only adjacent to Europe; it is also the place of Europe's greatest and richest and oldest colonies,
 > the source of its civilizations and languages, its cultural contestant, and one of its deepest and most recurring images
 > of the Other.
 In addition, the Orient has helped to define Europe (or the West) as its contrasting image, idea,
 > personality, experience.
 Yet none of this Orient is merely imaginative.
 The Orient is an integral part of European
 > material civilization and culture.
 Orientalism expresses and represents that part culturally and even ideologically
 > as a mode of discourse with supporting institutions, vocabulary, scholarship, imagery, doctrines, even colonial
-> bureaucracies and colonial styles.”
+> bureaucracies and colonial styles."
 > > <span style="font-size:.75em">Said, Edward. _Orientalism_.
 New York City: Vintage Books, 1979.</span>
+>
 >
 ### Linda Nochlin - “The Imaginary Orient”